Nimaapr/String-Algorithms/README.md

 # String-Algorithms
-Solutions to various string manipulation problems, including finding the first non-repeating character, edit distance, and palindrome partitioning
+Solutions to various string manipulation problems, including finding the first non-repeating character, edit distance, palindrome partitioning, and distinct subsequences.

 ## Projects in this Repository